SpyroT85/grillgamers-youtube-bot/README.md

 2. Posts a notification to your Discord channel
 3. Remembers what was posted to avoid duplicates

+## Tutorial Setup

+1. Copy `.env.example` to `.env` and fill in your own API keys/IDs
+2. Run `npm install` to install all dependencies
+3. Run `npm start` to launch the bot

+## Technologies Used

+- Node.js
+- discord.js
+- axios
+- node-cron
+- Express (via http server)

+## Error Handling & Reliability

+- All secrets are loaded from environment variables (never hardcoded)
+- Retry mechanism for YouTube API failures or rate limits
+- Detailed logging for every important action (start, check, errors)
+- Health endpoint (`/health`) for monitoring and debugging
+- Self-ping for cloud hosting (Render, Railway, Fly.io)
+- Protection against duplicate notifications via storage

+## Screenshots / GIFs

+> Add here images or GIFs showing the bot in action on Discord!

 ## Project Structure

 ```